 To spread the power of visual art.

-FCMOA is a nationally recognized leader inspiring others to experience the world differently through arts and culture.
+MOA is a nationally recognized leader inspiring others to experience the world differently through arts and culture.

 - Art educates.